 An unforgettable Austrian holiday experience

-Combining the magnificent cities of Salzburg and Vienna with some of Austria's most scenic railways is the recipe for a truly wonderful tour.
-Add to this a scenic river cruise through the stunning Danube valley of the Wachau and a 'Sound of Music' tour, for an unforgettable Austrian holiday experience.
+Combining the magnificent cities of Salzburg and Vienna with some of Austria's most picturesque locales is the recipe for a truly wonderful tour.
+Add to this a scenic river cruise through the stunning Wachau Valley and a 'Sound of Music' tour, and you get an unforgettable Austrian holiday experience.

 We meet at our dedicated Departure Office at St Pancras International, and travel by Eurostar to Brussels on the first leg of our journey to Germany.
 We travel in Standard Premier Class, enjoying a light meal and drinks served at our seats during the journey.
 On arrival in the Belgian capital, our journey continues on the high-speed service to Cologne.
 Here we stay overnight at a centrally-located hotel, situated close to the city's railway station, Old Town and its beautiful Gothic Cathedral.

 Leaving Cologne behind, today we continue by high-speed rail to Austria.
 Our route takes us southwards across Germany and into the state of Bavaria.
 We continue across the Austrian border and travel through to Vienna, its ineffably elegant Baroque capital city.
-Upon arrival, we check into our hotel, the 4-Star Hotel Flemings Deluxe City, where we stay for the next 4 nights.
+Upon arrival, we check into our hotel, the 4-Star Marriott Imperial Riding School Renaissance, where we stay for the next four-nights.

 We begin our stay in Vienna with a tour of the city's main sights, taking in the magnificent Imperial architecture on the famous Ringstrasse - a wide avenue that encircles the Old City of Vienna.
 We see many of Vienna's finest buildings including the impressive Hofburg Palace, a vast complex of buildings built by the Habsburgs over six centuries.